Fine-Tuning & Customization¶

 MLflow Integration¶

-When an MLflow tracking server is configured in your SageMaker domain, customization jobs automatically log training metrics, hyperparameters, and model artifacts to MLflow.
+When an MLflow tracking server is configured in your SageMaker AI domain, customization jobs automatically log training metrics, hyperparameters, and model artifacts to MLflow.
 The script displays the MLflow experiment URL after job submission.

 If no MLflow server is configured, the script proceeds without tracking and prints a note suggesting MLflow setup for experiment comparison.